sapegin/washingcode-book/manuscript/100_Code_style.md

 ## Nonsensical code styles

-Some code styles don’t solve any particular problem, but are expensive to maintain.
+Some code styles don’t solve any particular problem but are expensive to maintain.

-For example, aligning object values or assignments’ right-hands horizontally to make them look “pretty”:
+For example, aligning object values or the right-hand side of assignments horizontally to make them look “pretty”:

 <!-- prettier-ignore -->
 ```js